CodePushGo/website/src/content/blog/en/capacitor-changelog-management-ultimate-guide.md

 -   **Integration capabilities**: Fits seamlessly into your existing CI/CD pipeline
 -   **Customization options**: Tailors to your project's specific requirements

-Capgo makes changelog automation easier by integrating live updates [\[1\]](https://capgo.app/).
+CodePushGo makes changelog automation easier by integrating live updates [\[1\]](https://capgo.app/).
 With more than 750 apps in production and 23.5 million updates delivered [\[1\]](https://capgo.app/), it has proven its dependability.
 To get the most out of these tools, ensure your commit messages follow a clear structure.

 ### Commit Message Standards